 Implementing and maintaining national strategic fuel cycle and supply chain infrastructure.

 The U.S. Department of Energy (DOE) is soliciting proposals for cost-shared projects to develop innovative industry-driven reactor designs and technologies to advance nuclear power in America.

 This funding opportunity is open for a five-year period.
 Applications will be accepted on a year-round basis with selections announced every quarter.

-In order to meet the nominal quarterly DOE reviews, applications should be submitted by 5 p.m.
+In order to meet the nominal three times a year DOE reviews, applications should be submitted by 5 p.m.
 (ET) on the following dates, each year the FOA remains open:

 - October 31

 First-of-a-Kind (FOAK) Nuclear Demonstration Readiness Projects

 Intended to address major advanced reactor design development projects or complex technology advancements for existing plants which have significant technical and licensing risk and have the potential to be deployed by the mid- to late-2020s.

 Allows for a broad scope of proposed concepts and ideas that are best suited to improving the capabilities and commercialization potential of advanced reactor designs and technologies.